-Capitol College conducts the annual commencement ceremony at the Laurel campus in May.
+Capitol Technology University conducts the annual commencement ceremony at the Laurel campus in May.
 Transcripts always reflect the exact semester the degree program is completed.
-The "date degree conferred" information on transcripts and diplomas is the month and year of the next commencement ceremony, except for students completing their degree requirements during the summer in August.
+The "date degree conferred" information on transcripts and diplomas coincides with the date of the May commencement ceremony for spring semester graduates and with the last day of classes in the semester for summer and fall semester graduates.